JoelAugustine-92/Blog-sphere/README.md

 Improve SEO and performance

-🎯 Purpose of This Project
+#🎯 Purpose of This Project

 This project was built to practice frontend development, strengthen core web concepts, and understand how real-world blog websites are structured before integrating backend technologies.

-📌 Author
+#📌 Author

 Your Name
+Joel Augustine
 Frontend Developer | Learning by Building 🚀